llafuente/nema/README.md

 ```

 The final operation id will be: getBook

-*dev note*: getProduct won't be accesible at any target generation.
+*NOTE*: getProduct won't be accesible at any target generation.

 ## [Parameter Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#parameterObject)